kindo-tk/VIT_winter_sem/README.md

 ---

 ## 📝 About Me
-I'm a Mathematics graduate currently pursuing Master's in Data Science at VIT.
+I'm Tufan Kundu, a Mathematics graduate pursuing an M.Sc. in Data Science at VIT Vellore.
+My passion for data science stems from solving real-world problems through code and insights.
+In this repository, you’ll see my journey of building machine learning models, crafting visualizations, and mastering statistical tools.

 I'm passionate about:
 - 🧠 Solving real-world problems using data
 - 🖥️ Developing machine learning models
 - 📊 Creating impactful visualizations